scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 **In the code:**

 [worker/IdentifyMissingStaetsAction](https://github.com/enigmampc/enigma-p2p/blob/develop/src/worker/controller/actions/sync/IdentifyMissingStatesAction.js) uses [StateSync](https://github.com/enigmampc/enigma-p2p/blob/develop/src/ethereum/StateSync.js) to get the `missing states map` it maps between addresses and delta/bytecode hashes that are missing.
-This is also used in the [verification stream](https://github.com/enigmampc/enigma-p2p/blob/develop/src/worker/state_sync/receiver/Receiver.js) to validate the corectness of the received data.
+This is also used in the [verification stream](https://github.com/enigmampc/enigma-p2p/blob/develop/src/worker/state_sync/receiver/Receiver.js) to validate the correctness of the received data.
 In simple words, instead of going to Ethereum twice, once for identifying what is missing and the second time for verification, we reuse the same object.

 ### Content Routing